BarbaraMaas/Getting_and_cleaning_data_project/README.md

 I am finding the column numbers of all column names with mean() and std() from the overall column names.
 I am only selecting columns with mean() and not meanFreq() since these columns with meanFreq() did not represent the mean but the weighted average of the frequency components to obtain a mean frequency.

 I am using the following command to combine the column IDs for mean() and std(): as.vector(rbind(meanColumns,stdColumns)).
 Let's say we have a vector a <- c(1,2,3) and a vector b <- c(4,5,6).
-Then using as.vector and rbind in the way as in the script will result in the following when combining the vector:
+When using as.vector and rbind in the way as in the script, it will result in the following:

 a <- c(1,2,3)